PeterKellett/project-4/README.md

 [Terminal window screenshot](https://res.cloudinary.com/dfboxofas/image/upload/v1611958396/project-4/readme/terminal_print-screenshot_dakax1.jpg)

 Django context_processor omission for media files
 On deployment to AWS S3 storage the media files were not being rendered on the deployed site.
 I was unable to diagnose and fix this bug as there were no errors as such.
 I had to contact tutor support who were quick to advise me that the media context_processor was not automatically added to the Django contexts_processors list in settings.py.
+Simply by adding a media context_processor to this list fixed the bug.

 ## Deployment
 This projects repository is held in GitHub and is hosted with Heroku Apps.
 Deployment to Heroku Apps is done from the GitHub master branch.
 GitHub repository: https://github.com/PeterKellett/project-3

 ### Deployment procedure to implement new functionality
-- Go to project repository above and create a new upstream branch or raise an issue, this will also create an upstream branch.
+1. Go to project repository above and create a new upstream branch or raise an issue, this will also create an upstream branch.
-- Open this branch or issue in code editor.
+Open this branch or issue in code editor.
 For this project GitPod was used.
-- Add and commit code to this branch until satisfied code can be merged with the main branch.
+2. Add and commit code to this branch until satisfied code can be merged with the main branch.
-- Send a pull request to GitHub requesting the branch can be merged.
+3. Send a pull request to GitHub requesting the branch can be merged.
-- If there are no conflicts raised this branch or issue can then be closed by performing a merge onto the main branch.
+4. If there are no conflicts raised this branch or issue can then be closed by performing a merge onto the main branch.
 A merge can also be performed from GitPod.
-- This GitHub repository master branch is automatically connected to Heroku through Heroku settings so any merges to the GitHub master branch are automatically deployed and built in Heroku.
+5. This GitHub repository master branch is automatically connected to Heroku through Heroku settings so any merges to the GitHub master branch are automatically deployed and built in Heroku.

 ### Deployment procedure to clone this project
-- Go to project repository above and click 'Code' button
+1. Go to project repository above and click 'Code' button
-- Copy the url as shown
+2. Copy the url as shown
 ![Screenshot](https://res.cloudinary.com/dfboxofas/image/upload/v1601037183/Project-3-readMe%20images/clone_screenshot_i5mgip.png)
-- Install the cloned repository by running git clone and the code snippet copied above.
+3. Install the cloned repository by running git clone and the code snippet copied above.

 ### Deployment to Heroku
 1. Create an Heroku App